HowTo: Raspberry Pi – Install speech output with eSpeak

 Start voice output in German

-To output in German, the parameter “-vde” must be added to the command.
-The “de” stands for German.
-All other languages can also be entered here.
-You can find a list of all available languages at: http://espeak.sourceforge.net/languages.html
+To execute the output in German, the parameter "-vde" must be added to the command.
+The "de" stands for German.
+All other languages can also be entered at this point.
+A list of all available languages can be found at: http://espeak.sourceforge.net/languages.html

-Now to say “Hello Nerdiys, I am a Raspberry Pi.”
-To output it in German, enter the following command.
+To output the sentence "Hello Nerdiys, I am a Raspberry Pi." in German, enter the following command.

 espeak -vde "Hi Nerdiys, I'm a Raspberry Pi."